 A 2013 study by Hart Research Associates showed that C-level executives prefer to hire college graduates who can contribute to innovation in the workplace, work with diverse teams, and solve complex problems.
-Unfortunately, children from low-income families have fewer opportunities to develop these valuable 21st century skills than their more affluent peers.

 At CYC, we define these non-cognitive 21st century skills as the Four C’s: communication, critical thinking, collaboration, and creativity.